alexanderbenavides/portfolio/README.md

 ### `npm install`

 To install all npm dependencies for the project.
-After that run:
+After that, run:

 ### `npm start`